|

 He

-died on 18 April 1943, and is commemorated on the Ottawa Memorial,
+died on 18 April 1943, and is

-Canada.
-Panel 2, Column 2
+Canada, Panel 2, Column 2.

 "Treasured